What Are Solar Renewable Energy Credits?

 For example, in Washington D.C., SRECs can be worth over $400 each, potentially generating thousands of dollars in annual income for system owners.
 Other states, like Pennsylvania or Ohio, have lower SREC values but still provide meaningful additional income for solar adopters.

-Not all states in the United States offer solar renewable energy certificates.
-SREC prices are dictated by supply and demand, and the states that have SRECs are as follows, with each credit equaling the amount shown as of October 2024:
+SREC prices are dictated by supply and demand, and the states that have SRECs are as follows, with each credit equaling the amount shown as of December 2024:

 How do I sell my SRECs?